energicryptocurrency/gen2-energi/energi-docs/devenv.md

 `ccache` is automatically installed to be used by build system.
 We may want to integrate `distcc`, if there is a valid case in Core development team and/or reference development environment.

+### Blockchain data on VM

+For efficiency and reduced network load, the VM is designed to keep ~/.energicore data on host system.
+However, the standard host system path for wallet data is not synced for security reasons.